maddyv123/Implementation-of-Decision-Tree-Classifier-Model-for-Predicting-Employee-Churn/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
+step 1.start the program.

-1.import pandas module and import the required data set.
+step 2.import pandas module and import the required data set.

-2.Find the null values and count them.
+step 3.Find the null values and count them.

-3.Count number of left values.
+step 4.Count number of left values.

-4.From sklearn import LabelEncoder to convert string values to numerical values.
+step 5.From sklearn import LabelEncoder to convert string values to numerical values.

-5.From sklearn.model_selection import train_test_split.
+step 6.From sklearn.model_selection import train_test_split.

-6.Assign the train dataset and test dataset.
+step 7.Assign the train dataset and test dataset.

-7.From sklearn.tree import DecisionTreeClassifier.
+step 8.From sklearn.tree import DecisionTreeClassifier.

-8.Use criteria as entropy.
+step 9.Use criteria as entropy.

-9.From sklearn import metrics.
+step 10.From sklearn import metrics.

-10.Find the accuracy of our model and predict the require values.
+step 11.Find the accuracy of our model and predict the require values.
 ## Program:
 ```
 Program to implement the Decision Tree Classifier Model for Predicting Employee Churn.